aydentownsley/RageChess/README.md

 3. Save the APK from this repository to your computer
 4. Load the APK onto your device by dragging the APK file from your file manager into the Oculus Developer Hub app under "My Device"
 5. RAGE!

+### Downloading the Code - Prerequisites

+If you want to clone the project to view it in the Unity Editor, install Unity version 2020.3.10

 <!-- USAGE EXAMPLES -->